MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Record Construction

 Returning values in tandem can be done with `Record()`.
-Let's improve the output of the previous pipeline by including each department's name alongside employee counts.
+Let's improve the previous output by including each department's name alongside employee counts.

     run(ChicagoData,
         It.department